Multiple energy-scales in vertex-frustrated mesospin systems: Abstract

-{\bf \fontfamily{phv}\selectfont The interplay between topology and energy-hierarchy plays a vital role in the collective magnetic order in artificial ferroic systems.
-Here we investigate, experimentally, the effect of having one or two activation energies of interacting Ising-like magnetic islands -- mesospins -- in a thermalized, topologically frustrated artificial spin ice.
+The interplay between topology and energy-hierarchy plays a vital role in the collective magnetic order in artificial ferroic systems.
+Here we investigate, experimentally, the effect of having one or two activation energies of interacting Ising-like magnetic islands -- mesospins -- in thermalized, vertex-frustrated lattices.
 The thermally arrested magnetic states of the elements were determined using synchrotron-based magnetic microscopy after cooling the samples from temperatures above the Curie temperature of the material.
-Statistical analysis of the correlations between mesospins, across several length-scales, reveals enhanced magnetic order arising from the differences in the activation energy.
-This enhancement reflects on the amount of ground state plaquettes realized for a topologically frustrated lattice, depending on the presence, or not, of different activation energies. }
+Statistical analysis of the correlations between mesospins across several length-scales, reveals changes in the magnetic order, reflecting the amount of ground state plaquettes realized for a vertex-frustrated lattice.
+We show that the latter depends on the presence, or not, of different activation energies.